 To help you make an informed decision, the College of Physicians and Surgeons of Ontario has put together this information, which includes an explanation of the different kinds of doctors who provide services, the important issues you should be aware of when considering cosmetic surgery, and a list of questions to ask before making a decision about having cosmetic surgery.
-In keeping with the College’s mandate to ensure quality medical practice, the regulation of cosmetic surgery providers has been enhanced to make certain that the doctor you choose has the skills and knowledge to provide safe medical care.
+In keeping with the College’s mandate to ensure quality medical practice, the regulation of cosmetic surgery providers makes certain that the doctor you choose has the skills and knowledge to provide safe medical care.

 Most of this fact sheet focuses on cosmetic surgery because of the higher risks involved in surgical procedures rather than non-surgical cosmetic procedures.
 You will also find some helpful questions to ask if you are considering a cosmetic procedure that does not involve surgery.

 If you or someone you know is considering any cosmetic procedure be sure to make an informed decision by finding out everything you can about that procedure, the qualifications of the person doing the procedure and the facility where it is being done.